Rajan Zed has criticized Coldplay's music-video featuring Beyoncé titled Hymn For The Weekend , claiming it trivializes Hinduism.

 Written submissions for this inquiry should be submitted online by midday on Thursday 18 February 2016.

-also the overall impression conveyed by the packaging.
+and also the overall impression conveyed by the packaging.
 The Panel concluded that the style of font, bright colours, language and miniature size combined would have particular appeal to under-18s, particularly young girls.
-Accordingly, the Panel upheld the
+Accordingly, the